-Vehicle owners/plate holders are liable for towing and storage costs and can expect to pay up to $1,800 for a 45-day impoundment period.
+As the vehicle owner/plate holder, you must pay all towing and storage fees to get your vehicle back at the end of the impoundment period.
+These costs vary by towing company.
 In addition, suspended drivers may face fines ranging from $5,000 to $50,000 if convicted under the Highway Traffic Act for driving under a Criminal Code suspension.

 Yes, a vehicle owner/plate holder can appeal an impoundment on the following grounds:

 There is a $100 fee to file an appeal.
 In the event of a successful appeal, any towing and storage costs will be refunded.
 The filing fee to the License Appeal Tribunal is non-refundable.